BrightcovePS/csv_json_converter/README.md

 ### Type Conversion

-It's possible to provide information on what types values should be converted to in the final JSON, by passing in an `object` instead of a `string` in the `headers` parameter.
-The parameter is able to take a combination of `string` and `object` in case no type conversion is needed for a particular header.
+It's possible to provide information on what types values should be converted to in the final JSON by passing in an `object` instead of a `string` for the corresponding header in the `headers` parameter array.

-An example of a header with type information specified:
+`headers` is able to take a combination of `string` or `object` in case no type conversion is needed for a particular header (will use `string` as the default type).

+This defines what a header object would look like
     {
         "name": <header/key name>,
         "type": <"string" | "number" | "array" | "bool">,